sudiXO17/DarkGatherer/README.md

 ## 🙌 Support & Acknowledgments

 If you found this repo useful, give it a ⭐ and consider contributing back!
 Huge thanks to the developers behind the amazing tools used here.
+Also let me know if u come with a program that help to automate this process